The concept of employee burnout is nothing new and something that employees and their employers have been contending with for decades.

-A recent study by StuDocu discovered that 7 out of 10 students experienced a decline in their mental health.
-So it’s clear that the pandemic is impacting the well-being of people all around the world.
+A recent study by StuDocu discovered that 7 out of 10 students experienced a decline in their mental health, as a result of burnout.
+It is clear that the pandemic is impacting the well-being of people all around the world and therefore the root causes of these problems need to be addressed.

 Fortunately, there’s more than one way to mitigate the risk of burnout.
 And that’s exactly what I’m going to cover in this article.